rimas-kudelis/Payum/docs/paypal/express-checkout/confirm-order-step.md

 ---

-# Paypal Express Checkout.
+# PayPal Express Checkout.
 Confirm order step.

-Paypal official documentation [suggest you to show a confirm order page](https://developer.paypal.com/docs/classic/express-checkout/integration-guide/ECGettingStarted/#id084RN0F0OPN), once user is back from Paypal.
+PayPal official documentation [suggest you to show a confirm order page](https://developer.paypal.com/docs/classic/express-checkout/integration-guide/ECGettingStarted/#id084RN0F0OPN), once user is back from PayPal.
-By default Payum skip this step, at Paypal site you will see "Pay Now" button.
+By default Payum skip this step, at PayPal site you will see "Pay Now" button.
 If you want to use confirm step you have to reset
 `AUTHORIZE_TOKEN_USERACTION`.
 Set it to empty string

 ```php